 WENDY: It's amazing how much activity is going on today.

 And here we see a clock, the hands of which read 10:55.
 The clock we'd viewed as they entered the "Story" room likely read 12:50.
-When they had passed through the fire exit into the kitchen area the clock over the freight elevator read 1:30.
+When they had passed through the fire exit into the kitchen area the clock over the freight elevator read 1:30 or 2:30.
 The Overlook tends to be all over the place time wise, which is funny as Kubrick calls our attention to clocks and time by having the last two sections of the film being titled 8 am and 4 pm.
 One could say it's a simple matter of continuity problems, that these clocks aren't matching, but Kubrick could easily have taken care of this by not showing these clocks and having to worry about keeping them reconciled.
 Instead, I think the choice to keep them not synced is deliberate.